 You can’t go wrong with the BlackWolf Hexatherm 3D Self Inflating mattress if you’re after a great priced queen self inflating camping mattress.
 It also comes in the option of a single size if you’re after one for the kids.

 Next up, we have the BCF range of Wanderer Tourer Extreme 4X4 mattresses.
 These mattresses are priced quite similar to the Zempire Monstamat’s and come in multiple sizes.

 These mattresses are made with a heavy PVC bottom and soft fabric on top for comfort.
 And they are thick – these mattresses are 12 cm – the thickest in these self inflating camping mattress reviews, so you can rest assured of great sleep.
 Although the added thickness does add a bit of weight to these mattresses – at 9.5kg, they are among the heaviest self inflating mattresses in these reviews.

 The Wanderer mattresses are quick to inflate and deflate with 4 ports.
 Plus, you can blow in a bit of added air if need be.
-This best inflatable sleeping pad also comes with compression straps, heavy duty carry bag, repair kit and a 1 year warranty.
+This best inflatable sleeping pad also comes with compression straps, heavy duty carry bag, a repair kit and a 1 year warranty.

 If the added weight and size of these mattresses aren’t a concern and you’re just after the most comfortable self inflating mattress, you can’t go past the Wanderer range.
 As well as this queen size, there are plenty of other sizes to choose from, including a double or king single size.

-OZtrail also makes its own self inflating mats which come in a range of sizes suitable for every member of the family.
+OZtrail also makes its own self inflating mats which come in a range of sizes suitable for every family member.

 The Oztrail Leisure self inflating mats feature high density open cell foam for excellent support and a good night’s sleep, and the brushed velour outer makes for a soft place to lay.
 They are also quick to inflate and deflate with the two way flip valves and large air channels.
 Plus, the valves won’t allow air to escape, even if left open or the mattress has a puncture.